aiftakher/KKT-Hardnet/README.md

 ---

 ## Citation
-If you use this code or ideas from this repository, please cite:
+⚠️ Please cite our work if you use this code in your research.

 ```bibtex
 @article{iftakher2025physics,